The Hives: Tyrannosaurus Hives (2003–2006)

-After extensive touring and winning awards for "Best International Band" and "Best Dressed Band" at the NME Awards in 2003, the band retreated to Fagersta to record their third album.Tyrannosaurus Hives was released in 2004 and included the singles "Walk Idiot Walk", which debuted at number 13 on the UK singles charts, "Two-Timing Touch and Broken Bones", a top 50 hit, and "A Little More for Little You".
+After extensive touring and winning awards for Best International Band and Best-Dressed Band at the NME Awards in 2003, the band retreated to Fagersta to record their third album.Tyrannosaurus Hives was released in 2004 and included the singles "Walk Idiot Walk", which debuted at number 13 on the UK singles charts, "Two-Timing Touch and Broken Bones", a top 50 hit, and "A Little More for Little You".
 The tracks "B is for Brutus" and "Uptight" were featured in the video game Gran Turismo 4, while "No Pun Intended" was featured in the video games SSX on Tour and Motorstorm: Pacific Rift.

-In 2005, the band won five Swedish Grammis awards in the categories "Artist of the Year", "Rock Group of the Year", "Album of the Year", "Producer of the Year" (with collaborator, Pelle Gunnerfeldt), while the video for "Walk Idiot Walk" won the MTV "Best Music Video" award.
+In 2005, the band won five Swedish Grammis awards in the categories Artist of the Year, Rock Group of the Year, Album of the Year and Producer of the Year (with collaborator Pelle Gunnerfeldt), while the video for "Walk Idiot Walk" won the MTV Best Music Video award.